arslanzafar18/wanderlust/README.md

      # Create a new branch to work on
      git switch --create bugfix/1234-name-of-the-issue
      ```
+Commit your changes, then push the branch to your fork with `git push -u fork`

    - If you want to reduce your Docker image size use Multi-stage build (Given on Branch "devops") Dockerfile's for both frontend and backend.
 Want To Run the Project in Kubernetes cluster.
 Explore "devops" Branch.
      ```sh
      # Switch to devops branch
-     # Click of kubernetes>kubeadm.md
+     # Click on kubernetes>kubeadm.md
-     # Follow the installtion instructions.
+     # Follow the installtion instructions, then
      # Click on kubernetes folder.
 And follow the instruction.
      ```

-Commit your changes, then push the branch to your fork with `git push -u fork`